fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 - Ideally one - and **only** one - convenience schema definition,
 - Accessible as a single CSV with a header-row containing terms from across the original hierarchical version,
 - Accessible as a JSON-Schema form for use in whyqd or alternative software,
-- With definitions for each term adjusted to reflect a more permissive approach to data validation *in this step* - validation will still happen before conversion to the standard model,
+- With definitions for each term adjusted to reflect a more permissive approach to data validation *in this step* - validation will still happen before conversion to the standard model
-- And a standard script which maps the convenience schema to its final form.
+- A standard script which maps the convenience schema to its final form.

-These flattened forms are available as:
+These flattened forms will be available as:

 - CSV with header-row
 - whyqd schema